ace-dent/pngslim/readme.txt

 out of the box.
 - Checked UPX compression of apps (v3.03W -ultra-brute -compress-icons=3).
 Compressed 'pngoptimizercl' and 'pngrewrite'.

-TODO
-- Gather feedback and further testing to improve 'smartness' and compression.
-- If image contains no Alpha, avoid RGBA and G+A color types.
-- Remove 'Pngrewrite' to evaluate impact on compression.
-AFAIK all features are now replicated in the other software used.
-- Finish re-writing script to make more readable and informative.
-- Developing a PNG Test Corpus- to validate compression and speed improvements.
-- Switch console text color to indicate end condition error, etc.

 v1.0beta3 23-Sep-2009
 - Update introduces first step in making the script a bit smarter and efficient.